Are you looking for ways to save money on your health insurance?

 The truth is, it’s been around for almost two decades.
 In the 1990s, people who advocated for selling health insurance across state lines argued that it would make insurance less expensive.
 By selling plans in multiple states, but operating by the rules of one state, insurance providers could reduce the costs of plans.

-How to Buy Across State Lines: A Health Insurance Primer
+How to Buy Across Health Care Coverage Across State Lines: A Health Insurance Primer

-Because the myth persists that buying across state lines can save people money, there is a quest for this ultimate unicorn solution.
+Because the myth persists that buying across state borders can save people money, there is a quest for this ultimate unicorn solution.

 The reality is a little bleaker, however.
 Only six states sell insurance across state lines: